rhel-labs/learn-katacoda/sql-server-ubi/step3.md

 << OUTPUT ABRIDGED >>
 </pre>

 > **NOTE:** In SQL Server 2019, the container runs using a non-root user by default.
 The default user is mssql.
+In step 1, we changed user ownership of the /var/mssql directories to uid:10001 that maps to the mssql user.